 When we approach middle age, we constantly have to balance our family as well as work lives.
 Our focus moves to deeper and more mindful aspects of tai chi such as the concept of Yin and Yang and what it means to have balance.
 Not just the kind of balance that prevents us from falling but in the use of our bodies to push or pull.
 In the advanced Push Hands class, your awareness of balance extends beyond your own body and includes your partner’s physical space.
 You are therefore actively listening and constantly adjusting to maintain the Yin/ Yang of the partnership.

 Ultimately, learning how to move from an internal intention is a very important part of the tai chi growth path.
 Where children learn to mimic the movements with amazing results, when we advance as adults, we learn the internal intention behind the advance concepts of tai chi movements.
 We learn to practice how controlling our internal intention affects our external movements.
-We focus on what’s important about intention and we don’t let the smaller external or unimportant stuff distract us from intention.
+We focus on what’s important about intention and we do not let the smaller external or unimportant stuff distract us from intention.

 Tai Chi for Family Members Beyond Middle Age